An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

+Let $M_r$ denote the boundary length process associated with an exploration towards the center from a sample from $\tmudl$.
+Lemma~\ref{lem::explorationprocessrelationships} implies that the laws of $M_r^1$ and $M_r$ are absolutely continuous.
+On the event that $\tau' \leq \tau$, the Radon-Nikodym derivative for the law of the jump made by $M_r^1$ at the time $\tau'$ and the law of the jump made by $M_r$ at the corresponding time is given by a constant times

+Indeed, this expression gives the expected area in the figure $8$ formed by the two components at the jump time.
+This proves the result since the Radon-Nikodym derivative between the laws~\eqref{eqn::mtonejump} and~\eqref{eqn::firstradon} is given by~\eqref{eqn::mtjumpradon}. \end{proof}

-We remark that from the point of view of the discrete models, the jump law for $M_r$ described in Lemma~\ref{lem::mtjumplaw} is precisely what one would expect if the overall {\em partition function} for a boundary-length $a$ disk were given by a constant times $a^{-\alpha -1}$.
-Indeed, in this case $a^{-\alpha - 1} b^{\alpha -1}$ would be the weighted sum of all ways to triangulate the loops of a figure $8$ with loop lengths $a$ and $b$, which matches the law described in the lemma statement.
-It is therefore not too surprising that the jump law for $\tmudl$ exploration toward the center has to have this form.
-Furthermore, we may conclude that the $M_r$ process can be a.s.\ recovered from the ordered collection of jumps (since this is true for L\'evy process, hence true for CSBPs, hence true for time-reversals of these processes, hence true for this modified time-reversal that corresponds to $\tmudl$) and the reconstruction procedure is the same as the one that corresponds to the $L_r$ process.
+We remark that from the point of view of the discrete models, the jump law for~$M_r$ described in Lemma~\ref{lem::mtjumplaw} is precisely what one would expect if the overall {\em partition function} for a boundary-length $a$ disk were given by a constant times $a^{-\alpha -1}$.
+Indeed, in this case $a^{-\alpha - 1} b^{\alpha -1}$ would be the weighted sum of all ways to triangulate the loops of a figure~$8$ with loop lengths~$a$ and~$b$, which matches the law described in the lemma statement.
+It is therefore not too surprising that the jump law for the~$\tmudl$ exploration toward the center has to have this form.
+Furthermore, we may conclude that the~$M_r$ process can be a.s.\ recovered from the ordered collection of jumps (since this is true for L\'evy processes, hence true for CSBPs, hence true for time-reversals of these processes, hence true for this modified time-reversal that corresponds to~$\tmudl$) and the reconstruction procedure is the same as the one that corresponds to the~$L_r$ process.

-As explained in Figure~\ref{fig::levyslicedecomposition}, now that we have constructed the law of the exploration of a sample from $\tmudl$ toward the center, we may iterate this construction within each of the unexplored regions and repeat, so that in the limit, we have determined the joint law of the metric net toward all points in some countable dense subset of the metric disk.
+As suggested by Figure~\ref{fig::levyslicedecomposition}, now that we have constructed the law of the exploration of a sample from $\tmudl$ toward the center, we can try to iterate this construction within each of the unexplored regions and repeat, so that in the limit, we obtain the joint law of the metric net toward all points, or at least toward all points in some countable dense subset of the metric disk.
+The hope is that one can recover the entire law of $\tmudl$ using a branching procedure like this.
+This idea underlies that the proof below.